NVJ9SINGHNAVJOT/talk-verse/docs/info.md

 #### In the current version of our application:

-- Socket IDs and Channels Storage: Currently, userSocketIDs, groupOffline, and channels mapping is stored in the server..
+- Socket IDs and Channels Storage: Currently, userSocketIDs, groupOffline, and channels mapping is stored in the server.
 - Server Configuration: Both the HTTP and WebSocket servers run on the same port.